 It’s also a good idea to ask about the organization’s needs and challenges – so you can later approach the firm with how you can meet those needs.

-Be sure to end the interview when you said you would, unless you pick up signals that the interviewee wants to continue.
+Be sure to end the informational interviews when you said you would unless you pick up signals that the interviewee wants to continue.
 Afterward, send a thank you.
 Email is fine, but it never hurts to also send a handwritten note or card via postal mail.
 Stay in touch every couple of months and update your interviewee on your progress.